Death of Barbara Precht

-Barbara Rose Precht (née Hess), previously known as Pearl Lady, was a woman who was found dead in the Ohio River in 2006; she remained unidentified until 2014.
-Precht's cause of death is unknown; it may have been an accident, suicide, or homicide.
-Her husband, James, was located and arrested after she was identified.
-He was charged with lying to police about his identity.
+Barbara Rose Precht (née Hess), previously known as Pearl Lady, was an American woman who was found dead in the Ohio River in 2006; she remained unidentified until 2014.
+Precht's cause of death is unknown; it may have been an accident, suicide or homicide.
+Her husband, James, was located and arrested for lying to police about his identity after she was identified.

 Circumstances

-Barbara Precht was originally from the wealthy Hess family in Cincinnati; her father was the head of the local bar association and her uncle was a judge.
-She married her husband, James Precht, who was employed as a school supervisor, and had two daughters while living in Indian Hill, Ohio.
-One of her daughters recalled hearing individuals, presumably intruders, arguing with her parents one night and believed that they possibly were armed.
+Barbara Precht was originally from the wealthy Hess family of Cincinnati, Ohio; her father was the head of the local bar association and her uncle was a judge.
+She married her husband, school supervisor James Precht, and had two daughters while living in Indian Hill, Ohio.

+One of Precht's daughters recalled hearing individuals, presumably intruders, arguing with her parents one night and believed that they possibly were armed.
 This recollection was later confirmed by James after his arrest.
-The pair decided to flee Ohio in 1983 to California, where they lived under aliases.
+The pair decided to flee to California in 1983, where they lived under aliases.
 They eventually put their children up for adoption, likely for their protection and so that they would have "better lives".

 Discovery

-Barbara Precht's body was pulled from the Ohio River on November 29, 2006.
+Precht's body was pulled from the Ohio River on November 29, 2006.
 She was found wearing makeup and jewelry, including two necklaces of pearl-like beads that led to the nickname "Pearl Lady".
-She wore a black blouse and skirt, white socks, gray shoes, and tan nylon pantyhose.
+She also wore a black blouse and skirt, white socks, gray shoes and tan nylon pantyhose.
 After an autopsy, it was concluded that she had been deceased for approximately two days; no suspicious signs were noted.
 The then-unidentified woman had suffered from arthritis in various parts of her body and had a fair complexion with hazel eyes.
 Examiners also discovered that she had very well-maintained teeth, as she had only one dental filling.

-Although there were no obvious indications of foul play, she had suffered broken bones, including her ribs, when she had entered the river, indicating that she fell from some sort of height.
+Although there were no obvious indications of foul play, the decedent had suffered broken bones, including her ribs, when she had entered the river, indicating that she fell from some sort of height.
 Investigators published reports and various online databases detailed the case but never uncovered solid leads, which resulted in her identity remaining a mystery, along with many others in the United States.
-Many amateur sleuths on the Internet had expressed possible matches for the decedent, which has generally been a successful way toward identifying the unknown, but did not lead to finding Precht's identity.
-Other websites, such as The Doe Network, also attempted to assist with the identification of Precht.
+Many amateur sleuths on the Internet expressed possible matches for the decedent, which has generally been a successful way toward identifying the unknown, but did not lead to finding Precht's identity.
+Other websites, such as The Doe Network, also attempted to assist with the decedent's identification.